json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

     }
 }
 ```
-In this case the `EntityDiffPair<T>.DatabaseValue` is `null`.
-If you try to access all database values at once (`EntityDiff.DatabaseValues`) when it they are turned off, an exception will be thrown.
+In this case the `ResourceDiffPair<T>.DatabaseValue` is `null`.
+If you try to access all database values at once (`ResourceDiff.DatabaseValues`) when it they are turned off, an exception will be thrown.

 Note that database values are turned on by default.
 They can be turned of globally by configuring the startup as follows:
 ```c#